viet34tqc/notebook/eslint-prettier-ts.md

     "eslint:recommended", // Uses the recommended rules from ESLint "plugin:react/recommended", // Uses the recommended rules for React.
     "plugin:@typescript-eslint/recommended", // Allow ESLint understand TS files.
 It contains a parser and a bunch of recommended rules for working with Typescript
     "prettier" // Turns off all rules that are unnecessary or might conflict with Prettier, that could be formatting-related ESLint rules.
   ],
-  // Specified react version.
-  "settings": {
-    "react": {
-      "version": "detect"
-    }
-  },
   "parser": "@typescript-eslint/parser", // This specifies the parser to use for linting TypeScript code. @typescript-eslint/parser parses TypeScript code so ESLint can understand it.
   "parserOptions": {
     "ecmaFeatures": {